 If you’re on a tight budget, consider checking out King Edward Hotel.
 It is easily the most affordable place to stay.
 Plus, it is located right in town on Banff Ave!

 And for a little luxury, the Rimrock Resort Hotel is a must!
 With an onsite spa, balconies with amazing views, as well as a restaurant and bar this hotel is a must!
 Plus, it is located a couple of minutes from town in a quieter location.

 Alternatively, there are a few Airbnbs to choose from in Banff.

-Related read: For more detailed info on where to stay in Banff, read our blog about the best hotels in Banff!
+Related read: For more detailed info on where to stay in Banff including info about all of the different areas, read our blog!

 Tips for Driving from Jasper to Banff